cmda-minor-web/web-app-from-scratch-2122/course/week-3.md

 Up until now, in your JavaScript code, you are fetching data from an api, render the data into the HTML page and you added a router to be able to switch the different states of your application.
 Your code can become harder and harder to read and maintain.
 This is a good time to refactor the structure of your app by splitting up your code in different ES modules.

+Make sure to check the issues you received from the peer review and fix code issues after you refactored your code.
+And check our [JavaScript Best Pactices](https://github.com/cmda-minor-web/best-practices/blob/master/javascript.md) for clean coding tips and tricks.

 #### Resources

 - [Introduction to ES Modules](https://flaviocopes.com/es-modules/)